styluslabs/templates/README.md

 To add a page with a different template to a document, use Document -> Insert Document... and choose the desired template.

+### PDF import ###

+On Linux or Mac, `pdf2write.sh` can convert PDF to SVG for use in Write.
+First try with the `--vector` argument (requires poppler-utils to be installed).
+When opening in Write, choose "Use as background" unless you want to modify the original content.
+If the results are not satisfactory, try again without `--vector` to render pages to images instead (requires imagemagick and ghostscript or pdftoppm from poppler-utils).
+Another option using inkscape is [kosmospredanie/pdftowrite](https://github.com/kosmospredanie/pdftowrite).

+For LaTeX documents, [dvisvgm](https://dvisvgm.de) produces good results converting directly from DVI: `dvisvgm -p1- -bpapersize --stdout in.dvi > out.svg`

 ### Editing templates ###

 Simple templates can be editing by manually editing the SVG file (as text).
 It should be possible to edit templates in, e.g., Inkscape, but this isn't tested yet.
 Send a pull request if you'd like to share your template.